open-xchange/appsuite-middleware/documentation/login_and_sessions/oauth_2.0_provider/01_operator_guide.md

 ## JSON Web Token (JWT)

-If you want to use an external Identity and Access management System that issues JWTs, this must be configured accordingly in `/opt/open-xchange/etc/oauth-provider.properties`.
+If you want to use an external Identity and Access management System that issues JWTs this must be configured accordingly in `/opt/open-xchange/etc/oauth-provider.properties`.
 To do this, you first have to activate the OAuth provider and set `com.openexchange.oauth.provider.mode` to `expect_jwt`.

     # Set to 'true' to basically enable the OAuth 2.0 provider.
 This setting can then be overridden
     # via config cascade to disallow granting access for certain users.
-If the provider is enabled,
-    # an encryption key (see below) must be set!
     #
     # Default: false
-    com.openexchange.oauth.provider.enabled=true
+    com.openexchange.oauth.provider.enabled = true

     # Besides the functionality to act as an OAuth 2.0 provider, there are three different modes to choose from:
     #